 - This is best prepared right before being baked.

-- This is still delicious at room temperature.
+- Sweet potato pudding is great warm but also at room temperature.